Join the Lab

 Do you want to develop computational models of decision making and subjective feelings and use neuroimaging and smartphones to explore the causes of mood disorders like depression?
 We are looking for you!

 Postdoctoral applicants.
 Email Robb to discuss possibilities, even if you are not finishing your PhD until next year, and include your CV.
 Applying for postdoctoral fellowships can take time, and it's never too early to start thinking about what you want to work on next.
 Ideal applicants might have computational or clinical backgrounds or extensive experience with decision or affective neuroscience research.
 Applicants should be interested in contributing to the emerging field of computational psychiatry.
-There are several possible sources of funding, most of which have deadlines up to one year in advance of starting the project:
+There are many possible sources of funding, most of which have deadlines up to one year in advance of starting the project.
+A few of the potential funding sources include:

 Human Frontier Science Program Long-Term Fellowships (Deadline August)